 Jane on Fillmore in the Pacific Heights neighborhood of San Francisco accomplishes this in part with their room-length mirror that was 'tagged' by local artist Geso.
 Other out of the box ideas include custom murals by more local artists, playing local music, and even serving food items and syrups that are locally produced.

-2. Remember that Lighting Matters
+2. Lighting Matters

 Living in Boston, I see a lot of coffee shops that make use of exposed piping and brick walls.
 While some may think that this style is a little too hipster, there are practical benefits to this aesthetic.